radoibogdan/sf4-symfonycasts-uploads/documentation/commandes.md

 OR [DropZone JS library CDN][5] (used in this project)
 - min.js (Copy Script Tag with SRI) + min css

+## Sortable list article references using SortableJs Js library
+Install with encore and import when using it or [SortableJs Js library][6]

 # Tests (pas sur ce projet)
 Jouer les tests (srs/tests):